13xforever/psn-pkg-validator/README.md

 System Requirements
 ===================

-.NET Core 3.1 system prerequisites apply, see `Supported OS versions` and `.NET Core dependencies` sections in [documentation](https://docs.microsoft.com/en-us/dotnet/core/windows-prerequisites).
+.NET 6.0 system prerequisites apply, see `Supported OS versions` and `.NET Dependencies` sections in [documentation](https://docs.microsoft.com/en-us/dotnet/core/install/windows?tabs=net60#dependencies).

 How to build
 ============

 For developing and running this project you will need
-* .NET Core SDK 3.1 or newer
+* .NET Core SDK 6.0 or newer
 * any text editor, but Visual Studio or Visual Studio Code are recommended